domoritz/vis-csp/README.md

 # Visualization constraints

-Visualization constraints expressed with Answer Set Programming (ASP).
+Visualization constraints expressed with Answer Set Programming (ASP) [using the Potassco tools](http://potassco.sourceforge.net/).

 Run it